Acting for Singers: Day 1, Topic 4

 Imagination is what makes an artist an artist.
 It’s what makes it so the same opera can be performed for hundreds of years but still be as relevant and fresh as it was the first time.
 For me, without imagination, there isn’t much value for the performance besides being background music; and even so, it wouldn’t be notable.
-Also, as a stage director trying to work with a performer who hasn’t nurtured their imagination and isn’t prepared to use their imagination but is waiting for me to feed them everything is a drag.
+Also, as a stage director trying to work with a performer who hasn’t nurtured their imagination and isn’t prepared to use their imagination, but is instead waiting for me to feed them everything, it’s a drag!
 It wastes time, sucks the energy from a rehearsal, and keeps production from reaching its potential.
-This great potential happens when each artist contributes to the overall product that couldn’t happen by one imagination alone.
+However, this great potential does happen when each artist contributes to the overall product that couldn’t happen by one imagination alone.

 One of the traditional roles associated with artists is to be a person that uniquely sees the world or is more sensitive than the average person.
 It doesn’t mean the average person can’t become an artist.
-I believe anyone in some way can develop an artistic mindset.
-The challenge is unlocking and honing your observational skills and expressing the truths you find while observing the world around you while being authentic to who you are as an individual.
-It means being more concerned with asking questions and exploring possibilities than setting definitions and limits.
+I believe anyone, in some way, can develop an artistic mindset.
+The challenge is unlocking and honing your observational skills and expressing the truths you find.
+You must do this while being authentic to who you are as an individual.
+This means being more concerned with asking questions and exploring possibilities, than setting definitions and limits.
 It means being vulnerable and sharing your discoveries with the world.
-It, of course, is a theoretical discussion that can go on endlessly.
-The hope is that through this course you will become a more sensitive, deliberate, and expressive artist and not just a technician.
+This role and what it means is a theoretical discussion that can go on endlessly.
+The hope is that through this course you will become a more sensitive, deliberate, and expressive artist, not just a technician.

 First, there is nothing wrong with being a technician.
-The technique can be a valuable aspect of unlocking expressive potential.
-The ultimate goal of becoming an artist versus becoming a technician seems to alter the training process.
+The technique behind art can be a valuable aspect of unlocking expressive potential.
+However, the ultimate goal of becoming an artist versus becoming a technician seems to alter the training process.
 The overly simplified way of describing this difference is that with an artist, the teaching goal is usually to facilitate someone learning to think independently.
 Oppositely, a technician is trained to do what they are told.

 I was asked this question by my directing mentor when I started graduate school, “Would you rather have a blank stage with a single light bulb or a fully realistic stage with all the bells and whistles?”
-The set with more impressive production values seemed to be the obvious choice.
+The set with more impressive production values seemed to be the obvious choice to me.
 What would you choose?

 Links to other articles in Acting 101 for Singers Day 1